Random Splitting of Fluid Models: Positive Lyapunov Exponents: Preliminaries

 \section{Preliminaries}

-We begin by describing the setting and our preliminary results. \Cref{sec:splitting} introduces a general random splitting framework. \Cref{sec:lie} discusses the Lie bracket condition for random splitting and its relevant implications. \Cref{sec:exponents} introduces Lyapunov exponents of random splittings.
+We begin with our setting and preliminary results. \Cref{sec:splitting} introduces a general random splitting framework. \Cref{sec:lie} discusses the Lie bracket condition for random splittings and its relevant implications. \Cref{sec:exponents} introduces Lyapunov exponents of random splittings.